EMERGING LEADER GRANTS

 A Theory of Change is the process of showing the steps that link program interventions with the big picture goal to be achieved.
 Ideally, it should show the impact of a program over time.
 While We Raise Foundation believes we contribute to a vision of people free from poverty, violence, and inequality, we see our primary role as partnering with and supporting Christian organizations and emerging leaders to develop sustainable programs that help people thrive through grant making, leadership development, and assistance with resource development.

-Questions in developing a proposal should be directed to the Programs staff at .
+Questions should be directed to the Programs staff here.

-Finally, recommendations will be given to the President for approval and denial.
+Recommendations will be given to the President for approval and denial.
 Grant awards are announced according to the schedule below.
+Applicants will be contacted via email when grant decisions are made.